-We do not currently offer a major track or certificate program in Arabic.
-Upper-level Arabic courses may be used in the Language and Literary Studies option and as the secondary language to complete the Two-Language major option (when approved).
+We currently offer a Minor and a Certificate in Arabic Studies.
+We do not currently offer a Major track in Arabic.
+Upper-level Arabic courses may be used in the Language and Cultural Studies concentration and as the secondary language to complete the Two-Language concentration.

 Minor in Arabic Language and Culture (18 credits)